 About the Guest

 David Fuscus is CEO of Xenophon Strategies, a Washington, DC based communications and sustainability firm that he founded in 2000.
 Xenophon has key practices in Public Relations, Crisis Communications, Public Affairs and ESG/Sustainability.
 Fuscus is also the 2022 President of the Public Relations Global Network.

-Your host for this episode of PRGN Presents is Abbie Fink, vice president/general manager of HMA Public Relations in Phoenix, Arizona and a founding member of PRGN.
+Abbie Fink is vice president/general manager of HMA Public Relations in Phoenix, Arizona and a founding member of PRGN.
 Her marketing communications background includes skills in media relations, digital communications, social media strategies, special event management, crisis communications, community relations, issues management, and marketing promotions for both the private and public sectors, including such industries as healthcare, financial services, professional services, government affairs and tribal affairs, as well as not-for-profit organizations.